Alternative Hearing Assistance Supplement

 Wherever available, the person should access the regional health authority hearing clinic.
 In communities where this clinic is not available, the person should be referred to the audiology department of the nearest hospital providing this service.

-If health authority hearing services are unavailable, the person may access a local service provider who is an audiologist or a hearing instrument practitioner registered with the College of Speech and Hearing Health Professionals of BC.
+If health authority hearing services are unavailable, the person may access a local service provider who is an audiologist or a hearing instrument practitioner registered with the College of Health and Care Professionals of BC.
 The person do not require a referral from their medical practitioner to obtain hearing services from a private service provider.

 Procedures